dvarshney1/SDFS/README.md

 # Simple Distributed Filesystem using GOSSIP membership protocol

-We have implemented a Simple distributed file system in this project (SDFS).
-We are using GOSSIP as our membership protocol.
-We used Python3 for this assignment.
+Here, I have implemented a Simple distributed file system in this project (SDFS) using GOSSIP as our membership protocol in python3

 ## Usage